-- 58. The project on Synergized Standard Operating Procedures for Coastal Multi-Hazard Early Warning System (SSOP)-Phase III with 3 years period from 2023 to 2025, led by USA, was launched officially at TC 55th Session. - 59.
-The representative of the project leader reported the implementation progresses of the project in 2024 as blow: - To re-writing the proposal based on the comments from ESCAP and submit the updated proposal to ESCAP for approval. - 60.
-The project leader reported the implementation status and progresses in 2024 as below: - •
+- 55. The project on Synergized Standard Operating Procedures for Coastal Multi-Hazard Early Warning System (SSOP)-Phase III with 3 years period from 2023 to 2025, led by USA, was launched officially at TC 55th Session. - 56.
+The representative of the project leader reported the implementation progresses of the project in 2024 as blow: - To re-writing the proposal based on the comments from ESCAP and submit the updated proposal to ESCAP for approval. - 57.
+The project leader informed the status and progresses of SSOP-III in 2024 as below: - the USA team submitted is working on updating the proposal report according to comments from ESCAP on revised version. - WGH submitted two AOPs, namely AOP 1 (Knowledge Sharing on Storm Surge Inundation Mapping) and AOP 7 (Flood resilience enhancement through Platform on Water Resilience and Disasters), to be involved in the SSOP-III.
+Those three projects may joint conduct the potential activities in future. - Referring to the status of the progress, the project leader requested to change the proposed implementation period from 2023-2025 to 2025 to 2027. - In 2025, the updated proposal report will be submitted to ESCAP for approval.